hatim-alouani/Courses-Recommendation-System/README.md

 #Recommendation System 📊

-This project implements a **Course Recommendation System** utilizing **Big Data** tools to provide personalized course recommendations based on user preferences and ratings.
+This project implements a **Courses Recommendation System** utilizing **Big Data** tools to provide personalized course recommendations based on user preferences and ratings.

 ## 🔑 Prerequisites